ybalaji123/Netflix_Sql_project/README.md

-# Netflix Movies and TV Shows Data Analysis using SQL(SSMS) & Excel dashboard
+ji# Netflix Movies and TV Shows Data Analysis using SQL(SSMS) & Excel dashboard

 ![Netflix Logo](https://github.com/ybalaji123/Netflix_Sql_project/blob/main/Netflix_Logo1.png)

 # Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL & Excel.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
-Used SSMS(SQL Server management Studio)
+Used SSMS(SQL Server management Studio) and Excel

 # Process of Installing
 Click the following link to download and install SQL Server Management Studio (SSMS).